aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 Creates a new token object with a unique address and returns the ConstructorRef for additional specialization.
 This takes in the collection object instead of the collection name.
+This function must be called if the collection name has been previously changed.

 <pre><code><b>public</b> <b>fun</b> <a href="token.md#0x4_token_create_token">create_token</a>(creator: &<a href="../../aptos-framework/../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <a href="collection.md#0x4_collection">collection</a>: <a href="../../aptos-framework/doc/object.md#0x1_object_Object">object::Object</a>&lt;<a href="collection.md#0x4_collection_Collection">collection::Collection</a>&gt;, description: <a href="../../aptos-framework/../aptos-stdlib/../move-stdlib/doc/string.md#0x1_string_String">string::String</a>, name: <a href="../../aptos-framework/../aptos-stdlib/../move-stdlib/doc/string.md#0x1_string_String">string::String</a>, <a href="royalty.md#0x4_royalty">royalty</a>: <a href="../../aptos-framework/../aptos-stdlib/../move-stdlib/doc/option.md#0x1_option_Option">option::Option</a>&lt;<a href="royalty.md#0x4_royalty_Royalty">royalty::Royalty</a>&gt;, uri: <a href="../../aptos-framework/../aptos-stdlib/../move-stdlib/doc/string.md#0x1_string_String">string::String</a>): <a href="../../aptos-framework/doc/object.md#0x1_object_ConstructorRef">object::ConstructorRef</a>